Skip to content

 Depending on requirements and goals, treatment lengths vary.
 Most experts think that 2 weeks is too short for alcohol recovery and that extended stays improve outcomes.

-Alcohol detox takes days to weeks.
+Average alcohol detox time takes days to weeks.
 Detox involves eliminating alcohol and managing withdrawal symptoms.

 A typical rehab stay depends on addiction severity, co-occurring conditions, and a detox program.
 Alcohol detox takes days to weeks.